-As the ATV owner, you should also be aware that ARGO may deny you warranty coverage if your vehicle or a part has failed due to abuse, neglect, improper maintenance or unapproved modifications.
-If you have any questions regarding your warranty rights and responsibilities or if an authorized ARGO dealer cannot repair your ATV or honor your claim within a reasonable period of time, contact ARGO for assistance at 1-218-683- 5366.
+As the ATV owner, you should also be aware that ARGO may deny you warranty coverage i your vehicle or a part has ailed due to abuse, neglect, improper maintenance or unapproved modifications.
+If you have any questions regarding your warranty rights and responsibilities or i an authorized ARGO dealer cannot repair your ATV or honor your claim within a reasonable period o time, contact ARGO or assistance at 1-218-683- 5366.
 If you are not satisfied with the way in which a warranty claim is resolved by ARGO, you may write directly to: